 We currently have agreements with eleven banks to execute ACH and wire transfers to support our client payroll, benefit and tax services.
+The global economic slowdown resulting from the COVID-19 pandemic could also adversely impact the businesses of our third-party providers, impacting their ability to provide the services on which we rely.
 If one or more of the banks fails to process ACH transfers on a timely basis, or at all, then our relationship with our clients could be harmed and we could be subject to claims by a client with respect to the failed transfers.
 In addition, these banks have no obligation to renew their agreements with us on commercially reasonable terms, if at all.
-If these banks terminate their relationships with us or restrict the dollar amounts of funds that they will process on behalf of our clients, their doing so may impede our ability to process funds and could have an adverse impact on our financial results and liquidity.
+If these banks terminate their relationships with us or restrict the dollar amounts of funds that they will process on behalf of our clients, their doing so may impede our ability to process funds and could have an adverse impact on our business.
+Further, a disruption of the Federal Reserve Bank's services from COVID-19, including ACH processing, could negatively impact our business.